Paterson, New Jersey: Economy

 Portions of the city are part of an Urban Enterprise Zone (UEZ), one of 32 zones covering 37 municipalities statewide.
 The city was selected in 1994 as one of a group of 10 zones added to participate in the program.
 In addition to other benefits to encourage employment within the UEZ, shoppers can take advantage of a reduced 3.3125% sales tax rate (half of the 6 5/8% rate charged statewide) at eligible merchants.
 Established in September 1994, the city's Urban Enterprise Zone status expires in September 2025.
 The UEZ program plays a pivotal role in the city's economic revitalization.

 Arts and culture

+The Paterson Literary Review has been published annually by the Poetry Center at Passaic County Community College, and edited by Maria Mazziotti Gillan, since 1979.
+Though it also includes prose and reviews, PLR is most well known for its submitted poetry — having published works by notable poets such as Allen Ginsberg, Philip Levine, William Stafford, and Sonia Sanchez.

+Since 2018, Paterson has hosted an annual Paterson Poetry Festival, which includes poetry performances from rising and established artists, workshops, panels, open mics, and contests like a slam face-off.
+From 2018 through 2022, the festival was held on the stairs of the Passaic County Court House in downtown Paterson; in 2023, the festival was held at the amphitheater in Woodland Park's Rifle Camp Park.

 Paterson has a significant parks and recreation system, including larger areas such as Eastside, Westside, and Pennington Parks, as well as neighborhood parks such as Wrigley, Robert Clemente, and People's.
 The Great Falls of the Passaic are part of the national park system.

 The Paterson Museum, in the Great Falls Historic District, was founded in 1925 and is owned and operated by the city of Paterson.
 Its mission is to preserve and display the industrial history of the city.
 Since 1982, the museum has been housed in the Thomas Rogers Building on Market Street, the former erecting shop of Rogers Locomotive and Machine Works, a major 19th-century manufacturer of railroad steam locomotives.